 Peyton Anderson Scholarship

 This full scholarship recognizes young women of superb intellectual talent from the Middle Georgia area who are committed to teaching in the Middle Georgia area.
 One-fifth of the scholarship is a loan which will be forgiven at 20 percent a year for five years as the recipient teaches within Middle Georgia.
 Minimum requirements for this award are a 1100 SAT score and a 3.6 on a 4.0 grade point scale.
 The recipient must commit to teach in Middle Georgia for five years.

-Dependent daughters and spouses of United Methodist ministers are eligible to receive a grant of up to half the cost of tuition for each year of attendance at Wesleyan.
-Applications for this grant are available in the Wesleyan College Financial Planning Office.
+Dependent daughters and spouses of United Methodist ministers are eligible to receive a grant of up to 20 percent of tuition for each year of attendance at Wesleyan.
 A student may not receive the alumnae or family awards in addition to the ministerial scholarship.
 Dependents of diaconal ministers also receive a reduction in tuition.
 Students receiving the ministerial discount will have the value of merit awards for which they are eligible prorated to their discounted cost of tuition.
 More about special scholarship opportunities for Methodist students.